Language examinations

 Good Luck!

-If you achieve the required level, you must send a copy of your digital certificate to the ITG Language Committee to allow you to guide in that language and for your profile to be updated.
+If you achieve the required level, you must send a copy of your digital certificate to the ITG Language Committee to allow you to guide in that language and for your profile to be updated on the ITG Register of Guides.